jest-community/vscode-jest/README.md

  but you can easily customize it with various [settings](#customization).

 Check out the [customization settings](#customization) below should you encounter any issue or prefer different behaviors.
-Please do not hesitate to [ask](https://github.com/jest-community/vscode-jest/issues), we have an active community that you might find helpful.

 ### How to start Jest?